 About Foster Farms

-California-based Foster Farms employs more than 12,000 with facilities throughout California, Oregon and Washington as well as Farmerville, Louisiana, and Demopolis, Alabama.
-Since 1939, West Coast families have depended on Foster Farms for premium-quality chicken and turkey products.
+Since 1939, West Coast families have depended on Foster Farms for premium quality chicken and turkey products.
 Family-owned and operated, the company continues its legacy of excellence and commitment to quality established by its founders, Max and Verda Foster.
 Foster Farms specializes in fresh, all-natural chicken and turkey products free of preservatives, additives or injected sodium enhancers.
 Based in California’s Central Valley, with ranches in the Pacific Northwest, the company’s fresh chicken and turkey are produced in or near each region served.
 Foster Farms also produces delicious pre-marinated, ready-to-cook and fully cooked products that meet the quality and convenience needs of today’s home cooks, retailers, warehouse clubs and foodservice customers.
-The company’s commitment to excellence, honesty, quality, service and people is a source of great pride and a longtime family tradition.
-Visit www.fosterfarms.com to learn more.
+The company’s commitment to excellence, honesty, quality, service and people is a source of great pride, and, a longtime family tradition.
+For more information, visit fosterfarms.tskujm6-liquidwebsites.com.